downloads.mdb

 Introduction

-Statistics in the internet are very difficult.
+Statistics for websites are difficult.
 At best you can do intelligent estimates and read out tendencies.
 It is almost impossible to get absolute numbers from server logfiles.

 »But downloads are different.
 All you have to do is count them.
 Right?«